superfly/docs/reference/configuration.html.md

 For sensitive information, such as credentials or passwords, use the [secrets CLI command](/docs/reference/secrets).

-Env variable names are strictly case-sensitive and cannot begin with `FLY_` (as this could clash with the [runtime enviroment](/docs/reference/runtime-environment)).
+Env variable names are strictly case-sensitive and cannot begin with `FLY_` (as this could clash with the [runtime environment](/docs/reference/runtime-environment)).
 Env values can only be strings.

-Secrets take precendence over env variables with the same name.
+Secrets take precedence over env variables with the same name.

 ### The `statics` sections